Health & Wellness

 To ensure a comfortable and pain-free seating experience, look for sofas with adequate lumbar support and cushioning.
 Don’t hesitate to try out different options and consult ergonomic experts if needed.

-Is a pillow back sofa better?
+Is a pillow back sofa better for back support?

 • Ultimate coziness: The plushness of a pillow back sofa provides unparalleled comfort, allowing you to sink in and relax after a long day.
 Generously stuffed cushions will contour to your body for optimal support.